 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Museum is exposed to interest rate risk on its marketable securities and investment - FGM invested in fixed-rate instruments and its loan payable that bears interest at a fixed rate.
+The Museum is exposed to interest rate risk on its short-term investments, and investment - FGM invested in fixed-rate instruments and its loan payable that bears interest at a fixed rate.